chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 Open the `install-web.sh` file, you should see the following codes:

 {% include picture.html height="296"
-img="qwiklabs/qwiklabs-GSP302-install-web-sh-in-Cloud-Shell-Code-Editor" ext="png" alt="Snapshot of the given startup script in Cloud Shell code editor" %}
+img="qwiklabs/qwiklabs-GSP302-install-web-sh-in-Cloud-Shell-Code-Editor.png" alt="Snapshot of the given startup script in Cloud Shell code editor" %}

 Let recall your memory.
 You have already used them to manually install an Apache web server in the previous lab, if you have done the first challenge lab _"[Google Cloud Essential Skills](/blog/qwiklabs/Google-Cloud-Essential-Skills-Challenge-Lab)"_.